sa-mancini/NLP/README.md

 Results are written to `results/gemini_results.json`.

+### Gemini API warning

+The Gemini API can intermittently return `503 UNAVAILABLE` errors when the selected model is experiencing high demand.
+This may interrupt the pipeline even when the rest of the project is working correctly.

+For this reason, the repository already includes the precomputed Gemini results.

-## 3. Notebook usage
+## 3. Demo notebook

-The notebook is intended only for demonstration, inspection, and visualization.
-It imports the reusable components from `src/` rather than containing the application logic.
+The demo notebook loads the precomputed results from `results/gemini_results.json` and displays the results for demonstration, inspection, and visualization.

 ## Notes